 39. Come on and get happy.

 When you’re in a better mood, you tend to be more productive.
-One study shows that happy employees are 20 percent more productive than they’re unhappy colleagues.
+One study shows that happy employees are 20 percent more productive than their unhappy colleagues.
 Ask yourself, “how can you turn that frown upside down?”
 Surround yourself with more optimistic people — those who watch for opportunities to do something nice for each other. or watch a funny YouTube clip.

 40. Stop neglecting your health.

 How alert, focused, and energetic do you think you’ll be if you eat like crap, don’t exercise, or hardly get enough sleep?
 The same is true if you always feel stressed and anxious.
-Stop putting your mental and physical health on the backburner and start making it a priority today.
+Stop putting your mental and physical health on the back burner and start making it a priority today.

 41. Turn off electronic notifications.

 It’s hard to maintain your attention on something important when it seems like your phone is going to explode.
 When in deep work, either turn your phone off or silence notification like email, social media, and text message.

 But, what if there’s an emergency or you’re missing out on something important?
 Those thoughts are probably running through your head as you try to work.
 Researchers have found that the solution is batching smartphone notifications three times a day — when you arrive at work, during lunch, and when heading home.

 43. Unsubscribe and unfollow.

 Go through your social accounts and emails and see which ones no longer serve a purpose.
 Then, unsubscribe and unfollow them — tools like Unroll.me can do this for you.
 It’s one of the simplest ways to clean up your feeds and inbox and regain some of your time.